xcart/xcart-docs/_pages/kb_en/products/adding_products.md

 ## Product information that can be specified

-When creating a new product, you can specify the following product details:
+When creating a new product, you need to specify product information via the form fields of the Add product page.
+Note that the actual set of fields available to you on this page depends on the X-Cart edition you are using and the set of addons (modules) enabled.
+The following list of fields corresponds to the set of product fields available for configuration on a fresh install of X-Cart Ultimate edition:

 *   **Vendor**: Company name and email of the vendor who owns the product.
 This field is only available if X-Cart's {% link "Multi-vendor" ref_cvwmAuRi %} addon is active.
 Since an administrator can create products not only for themselves, but also for other users (vendors), this field needs to be adjusted to specify the owner of the product.